ZifamProducts

 Children weighing 20 kg or more should be dosed according to the adult recommendations in severe infections or those caused by less susceptible organisms: 2 capsules every 6 hours for adults and 40 mg /kg/day in divided doses every 6 for children may be needed.

-Desse should be administered 1 hour before
+Dose should be administered 1 hour before meal.

 Parenteral Dose and Administration